vineet1987/akka-dev-cert/README.md

 # How to Get Certified

 The Flight Training Scheduler project serves as the certification test for Akka developers.
-This certification process evaluates your ability to implement a real-world application using Akka SDK components.
+This certification process evaluates your ability to implement a real-world application using Akka SDK components given a set of requirements, scaffolding, and some starter classes.

 ## Getting Started